schmoelder/diss/doc/03_methods_software_design/04_testing.md

 - Independent: Tests should not depend on the output of other tests.
 - Repeatable: Tests should be independent of the programming environment.
 - Self-Validating: Tests should not depend on manual checks by the developer but instead either pass or fail.
-- Timely: Tests should be written before the code is included in the production code.
+- Timely: Tests should be written before or alongside the production code, not added as an afterthought.

-One effective way to apply these principles in practice is through a programming practice called *test-driven development* (TDD)
+One effective way to apply these principles in practice is through a programming practice called *test-driven development* (TDD).
 In TDD, the usual programming workflow is inverted: first, a test is written that clearly defines the interface and tests for use cases to cover all requirements and exception conditions.
 Only if the corresponding function passes the test will it be included in the working branch of the software {cite}`Martin2008`.